-1We make this requirement because if you begin running your compressor and decompressor with a table of codes that is already fully populated, there is a corner case that arises at the decompressor that Welch doesn't discuss (because he uses a 4K table that has only 256 entries at the start).
+$^{^{2}}$ We make this requirement because if you begin running your compressor and decompressor with a table of codes that is already fully populated, there is a corner case that arises at the decompressor that Welch doesn't discuss (because he uses a 4K table that has only 256 entries at the start).
 It's readily solvable, but we didn't feel the need to include it in the coursework.

-- each successive byte contains bases that are ordered after the bases contained in the prior byte - in the final byte of a DNA file, any trailing bit positions that do not contain base data must be zero-filled (i.e., must contain only zero bits)
+- within an eight-bit byte, the order of the bases stored within that byte is as follows: the first base is in the two most significant bits, the second base in the next two less significant bits, the third base in the next two less significant bits, and the fourth base in the two least significant bits; - each successive byte contains bases that are ordered after the bases contained in the prior byte - in the final byte of a DNA file, any trailing bit positions that do not contain base data must be zero-filled (i.e., must contain only zero bits)